 © Getty Images

 The power of Poitier - In 1964, Sidney Poitier became the first Black man to win the Best Actor Oscar.
-Co-star Anne Bancroft gave him a kiss on the cheek at the event, which caused uproar among conservative audiences.
+His white co-star Anne Bancroft gave him a kiss on the cheek at the event, which caused uproar among conservative audiences.

 © Getty Images